nrosenstein-c4d/c4d-nr-toolbox/README.md

 > destroys your PC, car and house, it may be my fault, but you can not hold me
 > accountable for it!

+## Contributions are Welcome!

+You don't have to code to contribute &ndash; donating icons would be pretty cool, too!

 ## Download & Installation Instructions

 Check the [Releases] page for prebuilt binaries.
 Unzip the appropriate ZIP